LouisPeng/HugePhotoView/README.md

 HugePhotoView
 =============

-An android view component that can display huge photos
+An Android view component that can display huge photos.

+The idea is from Worldmap(https://github.com/johnnylambada/WorldMap), I made some improvement.